Deepspacediver/to-do-list/readME.md

 change every div of todo into input

-when edit button is clicked the form with input is active and replaces
+when edit button is clicked the form with inputs is active and replaces
     todo DOM
 each input has submit eventlistener that changes todoObject values and reRendersTodos